anastassiavybornova/bike-node-planner-data-denmark/docs/define-layers.md

 # Step 3: Provide information on your study area and user-defined evaluation layers

 In this step, you can customize the input data generation by selecting whether to download elevation data (or provide your own); which municipalities to include in the analysis; which point/polygon data to include in the evaluation; and how to merge the data into broader evaluation categories.

-You do so by editing the four `.yml` files in the main folder of this repository (`config.yml`, `config-municipalities.yml`, `config-layers-point.yml`, and `config-layers-polygon.yml`; explained in detail below).
+You do so by editing the four `.yml` files in the config folder of this repository (`config.yml`, `config-municipalities.yml`, `config-layers-point.yml`, and `config-layers-polygon.yml`; explained in detail below).
 You can edit `.yml` in any standard text editor on your machine; then save your changes for them to take effect, before you continue to the next step.

 ## Settings for data download (`config.yml`)